-We are not subject to any material legal proceedings.
-From time to time, we may be involved in various claims and legal proceedings relating to claims arising out of our operations.
-We are not currently a party to any legal proceedings that, in the opinion of our management, are likely to have a material adverse effect on our business.
+From time to time, we may be involved in additional legal or regulatory proceedings.
 Regardless of outcome, litigation can have an adverse impact on us because of defense and settlement costs, diversion of management resources and other factors.

 Item 1A.
 Risk Factors.